asiaa/https-github.com-asiaa-zcu216/README.md

 # zcu216
 # Xilinx ZCU216 board development
 # 100G Ethernet:
   100MHz reference clock is provided by pl_clk0 from the ZYNQ Ultrascale+ block.
 Fixed 33.333MHz clock provided by Si5341 on the board is the input clock to the ZYNQ Ultrascale+ block.
-Open the Block design in Vivido; Double click on th4 "ZYNQ ..." block ; Clock on the "Clock Configuration"; "output Clocks" -> "Low Power Domain Clocks" -> "PL Fabric Clocks"; there is PL0 which is specified at 100MHz.
+Open the Block design in Vivido; Double click on the "ZYNQ ..." block ; Clock on the "Clock Configuration"; "output Clocks" -> "Low Power Domain Clocks" -> "PL Fabric Clocks"; there is PL0 which is specified at 100MHz.
 So the 100MHz reference clock to 100G Ethernet core is quite stable, can be affected by the modelling.
 # Setup the Mellanox switch:

 Mellanox SN2100 switch: